 Certifications Expiring December 31, 2013:

 NRCan is currently completing the processing of renewal requests for clients whose certifications will expire on December 31, 2013.
-This process should be completed by February 17, 2014.

 Please note: All personnel appearing on the Certified Personnel list are currently certified even though they may not have received their updated certification card from NRCan.